iintrn/pgame/pgame-16070/Seminar_16070.md

 According to Fahdi, Clarke & Furnell (2013), th challenges of digital forensics can be categorized into three parts.

 ?
 Technical challenges
-ï Differing media formats
+‚Ä¢ Differing media formats
-ï Encryption
+‚Ä¢ Encryption
-ï Steganography
+‚Ä¢ Steganography
-ï Anti-forensics
+‚Ä¢ Anti-forensics
-ï live acquisition and analysis
+‚Ä¢ live acquisition and analysis

 ?
 Legal challenges
-ï Jurisdictional issues
+‚Ä¢ Jurisdictional issues
-ï Privacy issues
+‚Ä¢ Privacy issues
-ï a lack of standardized international legislationDiffering media formats
+‚Ä¢ a lack of standardized international legislationDiffering media formats

 ?
 Resource challenges
-ï Volume of data
+‚Ä¢ Volume of data
-ï Time taken to acquire
+‚Ä¢ Time taken to acquire
-ï Analyze forensic media
+‚Ä¢ Analyze forensic media

 24. Issue Penelitian

 ?
-Digital forensics is a  largely practitioner-driven field. ï Immature Scientific Discipline ï While many fields have well-defined research agendas, evolution of the field of digital forensics has  been largely driven by practitioners in the field. ï As a  result, the majority of the tools and practice have  been developed in response to a diverse set of  specific threats or scenarios, rather than as the result  of a research and development plan.
+Digital forensics is a  largely practitioner-driven field.
+‚Ä¢ Immature Scientific Discipline
+‚Ä¢ While many fields have well-defined research agendas, evolution of the field of digital forensics has  been largely driven by practitioners in the field.
+‚Ä¢ As a  result, the majority of the tools and practice have  been developed in response to a diverse set of  specific threats or scenarios, rather than as the result  of a research and development plan.

 25. Prospek Bisnis Forensik Digital
 26. Digital Forensics ECOSYSTEM